Agreement Without Court

 The Agreement

-When an agreement is reached, it is written up in the documents needed for consent orders.
+When an agreement is reached, it is written up in the documents needed for legally binding consent orders.

 No one needs to go to Court.